daronphang/coding_resources/computer-science/data-structures/trees/heap.md

 ### Heap Trees

 Binary trees can be stored with the help of pointer-like structures, in which each item contains references to its children.
 For complete binary trees, there is a useful array based alternative.
+A Heap is a special tree-based data structure in which the tree is a **complete binary tree**.
+Can be classified as two categories:
+- Max Heap: Key present at root node must be minimum among all keys present in its children; same property must be recursively true for all sub-trees.
+- Min Heap: Key present at root node must be minimum among all keys present in its children; same property must be recursively true for all sub-trees.

 #### Storing Binary Trees as Arrays